QuantEcon/lecture-python-intro/lectures/unpleasant.md

 Here, by **fiscal policy** we mean the collection of actions that determine a sequence of net-of-interest government deficits $\{g_t\}_{t=0}^\infty$ that must be financed by issuing to the public  either money or interest bearing bonds.

-By **monetary policy** or **debt-management polcy**, we  mean the collection of actions that determine how the government divides its  portolio of debts to the public  between interest-bearing parts (government bonds) and non-interest-bearing parts (money).
+By **monetary policy** or **debt-management policy**, we  mean the collection of actions that determine how the government divides its  portolio of debts to the public  between interest-bearing parts (government bonds) and non-interest-bearing parts (money).

 By an **open market operation**, we mean a government monetary policy action in which the government (or its delegate, say, a central bank) either buys  government bonds from the public for newly issued money, or sells  bonds to the public and withdraws the money it receives from public circulation.